krbnite/krbnite.github.io/_posts/2017-05-11-Accessing-Jupyter-Notebooks-and-TensorBoard-on-AWS.md

 ---
 title: Accessing Jupyter Notebooks and TensorBoard on AWS
 layout: post
-tags: python jupyter tensor-flow aws unix-tools
+tags: python jupyter tensorflow aws unix-tools
 ---

 To use a Jupyter Notebook or TensorBoard on AWS is straightforward on a personal account.